mwaylabs/generator-m-ionic/README.md

 </p>

 ## Introduction
+> What is it and why would I use it?

 - More on: [Why you need it](https://github.com/mwaylabs/generator-m-ionic/tree/master/docs/intro/why_you_need_it.md)
 - More on: [What's in the box](https://github.com/mwaylabs/generator-m-ionic/tree/master/docs/intro/whats_in_the_box.md)

 ## Quick Start
+> For the experienced and impatient

 - [Quick Start](https://github.com/mwaylabs/generator-m-ionic/tree/master/docs/intro/quick_start.md) for the experienced developer.
 - [Try the demo](https://github.com/mwaylabs/generator-m-ionic-demo).
 Get a quick impression by cloning the sample project generated with the latest version of Generator-M-Ionic.